Setup-Tooling/License/README.md

-# License
-Repository for Setup Tooling License
+This is the repository for our homegrown software License, the Setup Tooling License.